artssci/app-deployment/README.md

 ```

 ### 4. **Run and Test the App**
+>[NOTE]
+> Once your Electron project is set up, you need to launch it in development mode to test how it works: Electron reads your project setup, then it runs your entry file (i.e, main.js), and opens your app window, letting you see it in action!

 To start the app in development mode type in the terminal:
 ```bash